 - The only coach training program we are aware of with a published competency model

-- Primarily taught directly by the founder and a deeply committed and skilled faculty that embodies the work
+- Primarily taught directly by the principal and a deeply committed and skilled faculty that embodies the work

 - Pragmatic, rigorous, and relevant in today’s world